Updated April 2023

 Several years ago, the Pennsylvania Department of Education (PDE) introduced the Keystone Exams to replace the Pennsylvania System of School Assessment (PSSA) for high school students.
 The Keystone Exams are end-of-the-course assessments designed to measure mastery of the standards in Algebra I, Biology, and Literature.
 Once a student has taken a course that contains the Keystone eligible content, they are assessed via the corresponding Keystone Exam regardless of their grade level in high school.

-- All students currently enrolled in a Keystone course will be scheduled to take the corresponding Keystone exam on May 16, 17, and 18.
+- All students currently enrolled in a Keystone course will be scheduled to take the corresponding Keystone exam this spring.

 Graduation Requirements and the Five Pathways for Graduation